gitqki/glados-bot/README.md

 2. Click "new App"
 3. Configure it (name, description...)
 4. Now you have the overview.
 Click "create a Bot User".
-* This grants you an unique token, which you have to insert into config.json (otherwise, the bot wont run)
+* This grants you an unique token, which you have to expose as an Environment Variable called BOT_TOKEN
 5. Now, to invite the Bot to you channel, and test it, go here: https://discordapp.com/oauth2/authorize?client_id=[YourClientID]&scope=bot&permissions=536063039 Replace the [YourClientID] with your client ID.
 You can find it under your app-details page.